 (Romans 4:10 ESV)

-This means that the verse is thus speaking on the matter of how a person is to be declared completely ‘righteous‘ before the Holy G-d; by believing in His risen Son (Christ).
+This means that the verse is thus speaking on how a believer is declared completely ‘righteous‘ before the Holy G-d; by believing in His risen Son (Christ); accounted righteous by faith.

 If paraphrased, Romans 4:10 is essentially saying that,

 ‘all who believe in Christ, are accounted as righteous because of their faith – all of which is a gift from G-d’.

 This is confirmed in the Old Testament (Tanakh) – when it says that those who believe will be deemed righteous, and have everlasting life;

 ‘…the righteous one, my servant, make many to be accounted righteous…’

 (Isaiah 53:11 ESV)